-FBA has some rules and principles sellers have to follow certain rules and regulations introduced by the online retailer.
-Amazon provides sellers with return fees and disposal of FBA inventory, and of course, it comes with reasonable fees for sellers.
+Those sellers who are using the FBA option have to follow certain rules and regulations introduced by the online retailer.
+Amazon provides sellers with return fees and disposal of FBA inventory, which comes with reasonable Amazon fees for sellers.

-What are the FBA removal fees, and which fees does Amazon charge for other options connected with Amazon FBA?
+What are the FBA removal fees, and which Amazon FBA seller fees do the platform charge for other options connected with Amazon FBA?
 In this post, we will discuss FBA Amazon fees, FBA removal fees, and FBA return fees.

-Look at the guide to remove items from FBA.
-Remember, when you remove inventory from Amazon FBA, you pay a small fee to Amazon.
+Below you will find the guide to remove items from FBA.
+Keep in mind, that when you remove inventory from Amazon FBA, you pay a small fee to Amazon.

 1. Create a removal order